Tips To Avoid Weight Gain After Stopping Breastfeeding

 Increased breastfeeding may impact postpartum weight retention.
 According to a study, mothers who fully breastfeed their babies for a prolonged period (at least three months) had reduced pregnancy weight retention (8).

 Some women associate breastfeeding with weight gain, but no studies have proven the same.
-However, after weaning a baby, weight gain in some women could be due to hormonal changes or surplus calories.
+However, gaining weight after weaning due to surplus calories or hormonal changes is commonly noticed.
 Moderate exercise, eating a healthy diet, and staying active as much as possible are a few tips that can help manage weight gain after breastfeeding the baby.
 However, note that losing the extra baby weight will take time, so do not rush to lose weight faster.

 weight gain after breast feeding_illustration